bhalevy/scylla/docs/dev/system_keyspace.md

 ## system.runtime_info

 Runtime specific information, like memory stats, memtable stats, cache stats and more.
-Data is grouped so that related items stay together and are easily queried.
+Data is grouped so that related elements stay together and are easily queried.
 Roughly equivalent of the `nodetool info`, `nodetool gettraceprobability` and `nodetool statusgossup` commands.

 Schema: